Welcome to the M. Foscue Brock Institute’s Community and Global Health Projects Database

 This database tracks ongoing community health projects and partnerships here at EVMS.
 To browse the database, simply scroll through the full listings below, or use the search parameters to narrow your results.
 If you have any questions or concerns, please email us at email@example.com.

 To submit a project for inclusion in this database, please complete the M. Foscue Brock Institute Database Survey.

 Community and Global Health Projects:

 EVMS physicians and residents regularly provide acute care, as well as chronic disease management and basic prescription services, at the Portsmouth Homeless Clinic within the Oasis Social Ministry.
 The ministry also provides a number of other services for Portsmouth's homeless population.

 The Graduate Program in Public Health of the School of Health Professions at Eastern Virginia Medical School (EVMS) in Norfolk, VA has established a 3 to 5 year educational partnership with the State Medical and Pharmaceutical University "Nicolae Testimetsanu" (SMPU) of the Republic of Moldova in Chisinau, Moldova.
 The partnership affords second-year MPH graduate students of EVMS the opportunity to undertake a Community Practicum at SMPU in Chisinau, Moldova.

-Every year, EVMS second and fourth year medical students, along with MPH students, collaborate with medical students from UVA, VCU and VCOMM and the Remote Area Medical Volunteer Corps providing care to the uninsured and indigent population in Wise County, West Virginia.
+Every year, EVMS second and fourth year medical students, along with MPH students, collaborate with medical students from UVA, VCU and VCOMM and the Remote Area Medical Volunteer Corps providing care to the uninsured and indigent population in Wise County, Virginia.